-(b) a member of the police force who is assisting an authorised officer-
+(b) a police officer who is assisting an authorised officer-

 who is exercising a power under this Act.

 46 Offence to fail to provide information

 A person who has been informed by an authorised officer of the requirements under section 30(2)(f) must not, without reasonable cause, fail or refuse to comply with any of those requirements.